-Careers in Customs and International Trade
+Careers in International Organizations

 January 29, 2014 - Working at an international organization offers unique insight into how international law is made through the convergence of national interests, personal dynamics, global realities, and constantly evolving norms.
 But how does a lawyer enter these labyrinths?
 What is it like to work in them?
 How do you get the assignments that advance your career once inside?
 And where do you go from there?